microsoft/windows-ai-studio-templates/model_lab_configs/docs/topics/QuickStart.md

 # Convert a Model
 ## Step 1: Create Project
 Creating a project in model conversion is the first step toward converting, optimizing, quantizing and evaluating machine learning models.

 ### 1. Launch Model Conversion
-Select `MODEL LAB` on the primary sider bar.
-Click `Workflow`.
+Select `Models` on the primary sider bar.
+Click `Conversion`.

 ### 2. Start a New Project
 Click on `New Model Project`.
 ![](Images/create_project_default.png)

 ### 3. Choose a Base Model
-- `Hugging Face Model`: choose the base model with predefined recipes from the supported model list (see Note).
+- `Hugging Face Model`: choose the base model with predefined recipes from the supported model list (see [Notice](#notice)).
 - Or `Model Template` : For advanced users.
 Model is not included in the base model, select empty template for your customized recipes.

 ![](Images/create_project_model_list.png)